Air Fryer Recipe

 Method

-1. Wash and dry the plums thoroughly.
-Cut them in half and remove the pits.
-If larger, slice into quarters.
+- Wash the plums well and dry them thoroughly.
+Cut them in half and remove the stones.
+If they are larger, slice them into quarters.

-2. In a small bowl, whisk together balsamic vinegar, honey, olive oil, vanilla extract, and salt.
+- In a small bowl, whisk together the balsamic vinegar, honey, olive oil, vanilla extract and salt.

-3. Place plum halves in a large bowl and pour the balsamic mixture over them.
-Toss to coat evenly.
+- Put the plum halves in a large bowl and pour the balsamic mixture over them.
+Toss gently until evenly coated.

-5. Arrange plums cut-side up in a single layer in the air fryer basket.
-Air fry for 8-10 minutes until tender and slightly caramelised.
+- Arrange the plums cut-side up in a single layer in the air fryer basket.
+Air fry for 8-10 minutes, until tender and slightly caramelised.

-6. Let plums cool slightly before serving.
+- Let the plums cool slightly before serving.
 Garnish with fresh mint leaves if desired.

 Why this works in an air fryer